Renewing Romania's European Project

 Renewing Romania's European Project (Reînnoim Proiectul European al României, REPER) is a political party in Romania.
 It is a splinter of the Save Romania Union (USR) and is currently led by president Camelia Sălcudean.
 The party was founded in May 2022, in opposition to USR's leadership under Cătălin Drulă.
 The party is mostly associated with former technocratic Prime Minister and former USR president Dacian Cioloș, who founded the party.
-On 7 May 2023, Pîslaru and Strugariu were voted co-presidents at the latest congress of the party.
+On 7 May 2023, Dragoș Pîslaru and Ramona Strugariu were voted co-presidents at the latest congress of the party.

 History

 Background

 On 30 March 2018, Dacian Cioloș announced his plans to establish a new political party, called the "Romania Together Movement".
 However, its official registration was never finalized due to various appeals and delays in the legal process.
 This was abandoned in favor of the Freedom, Unity and Solidarity Party (PLUS), which was registered in December 2018 by three colleagues of Cioloș.
 On 26 January 2019, PLUS organized its first National Convention, where Cioloș was elected president of the party.

 Soon after Cioloș took the party presidency, it was announced that PLUS will form an electoral alliance with the Save Romania Union (USR), known as the 2020 USR-PLUS Alliance, to participate together in the 2019 European Parliament election in Romania, and subsequently in the 2019 presidential election and the 2020 local and legislative elections as well.

 On 15 August 2020, USR and PLUS organized a joint congress to decide whether to formally unite the two parties or not, with 84.65% of the participants voting in favor of a merger.
 The merger was approved by the Bucharest Court of Appeal on 16 April 2021.

 In October 2021, after a joint leadership with Dan Barna, Cioloș was elected the sole president of the new party, which retained the "Save Romania Union" name.
 Four months later, in February 2022, Cioloș resigned as USR president after his presidential project was rejected by the party's National Bureau, with a vote of 14–11.
 He stated, however, that he would remain member of the party.